PatrickCmd/aws-bootcamp-cruddur-2023/journal/week0.md

 cd $THEIA_WORKSPACE_ROOT
 ```

-## Create a new User and Generate AWS Credentials
+### Create a new User and Generate AWS Credentials

 - Go to  (IAM Users Console](https://us-east-1.console.aws.amazon.com/iamv2/home?region=us-east-1#/users) and created a new user
-- Enable console access for the user
+- I enabled console access for the user
-- Create a new Admin Group and apply AdministratorAccess
+- I created a new Admin Group and apply AdministratorAccess
-- Create the user and go find and click into the user
+- I created the user and go find and click into the user
 - Click on Security Credentials and Create Access Key
 - Choose AWS CLI Access
 - Download the CSV with the credentials

-### Set Env Vars
+#### Set Env Vars
-You can set these credentials for the current bash terminal
+I set these credentials for the current bash terminal

 ```sh
 export AWS_ACCESS_KEY_ID="<YOUR_AWS_ACCESS_KEY_ID>"